 Career Search Worldwide

-Career Search - It's a jungle out there!
+Career Search Worldwide - It's a jungle out there!

 All employers, employment agencies and executive headhunters are investing in new state-of-the-art computer systems to increase efficiency in storing and processing job resume and CV information.

-Today's human resources department is leaner (and often, meaner) then in the 90s.
+Today's human resources department is leaner (and often, meaner) than in the 90s.
 With fewer people hiring, but with an ever-increasing pile of applications something had to give up.

 Pretending that it is business as usual when it comes to finding a career is futile.
 You cannot afford to ignore the following:

 - Companies are relying increasingly on technology to screen job applicants.
-Today companies ask to fax in your CV / resume.
+Today companies ask you to fax in your CV/resume.
 Many more are now requesting to email your job application.
 These trends accelerate as CV and resume scanning and electronic applicants screening & tracking become widely used.

 - The downsizing of human resources departments, in many corporations, has resulted in a situation whereby many CVs / resumes are never seen by human eyes once they enter the electronic systems!